viraj19r/market_pulse/README.md

 [Product Description](product_description.ipynb): This notebook analyzes the product descriptions in the dataset.
 It uses techniques like tokenization and vectorization.

-[Seasonal Trend](trend_analysis.ipynb): This notebook is used to analyze seasonal trends in the data.
+[Trend Analysis](trend_analysis.ipynb): This notebook is used to analyze seasonal trends in the data.

 [Segmentation Analsyis](segmentation_analysis.ipynb): This notebook is used for customer segmentation analysis.